aspnet/Tooling/known-issues-vs2017.md

 * #### Workaround:
 Manually find and install the package using Manage NuGet packages UI

-### NuGet Recommends Upgrading Packages in 1.0 app to 1.1 versions
+### NuGet Recommends Upgrading Packages in 1.0 / 1.1 app to 2.0 versions

 * #### Issue:
-If your application is targeting ASP.NET Core 1.0 and you try to add NuGet packages using Manage NuGet Packages dialog or the Package Manager Console tool window, it defaults to installing the 1.1 version of the packages causing undesirable behavior in some cases.
+If your application is targeting ASP.NET Core 1.0 or 1.1 and you try to add NuGet packages using Manage NuGet Packages dialog or the Package Manager Console tool window, it defaults to installing the 2.0 version of the packages causing undesirable behavior in some cases.

 * #### Workaround:
-Update the version of the packages to 1.0.x
+Update the version of the packages to 1.0.x / 1.1.x

 ### .NET Core project containing node_modules cause VS to hang

-* #### Issue: Visual Studio becomes unresponsive when working on .NET Core projects that contain node_modules.
+* #### Issue:
+Visual Studio becomes unresponsive when working on .NET Core projects that contain node_modules.

-* #### Workaround: Do npm restore while the project or VS is closed, and then reopen the solution/project.
+* #### Workaround:
+Do npm restore while the project or VS is closed, and then reopen the solution/project.

 ### Publishing project with Entity Framework migration fails